Azure/Industrial-IoT/docs/howto-deploy-modules.md

    Leave the *create options* empty.

-9. Select **Save** and then **Next** to continue to the routes section.
+11. Select **Save** and then **Next** to continue to the routes section.

-10. In the routes tab, paste the following
+12. In the routes tab, paste the following

     ```json
     {
       "routes": {
         "opctwinToIoTHub": "FROM /messages/modules/opctwin/* INTO $upstream",
-        "opcpublisherToIoTHub": "FROM /messages/modules/opcpublisher/* INTO $upstream"
+        "opcpublisherToIoTHub": "FROM /messages/modules/opcpublisher/* INTO $upstream",
+        "discoveryToIoTHub": "FROM /messages/modules/discovery/* INTO $upstream"
       }
     }
     ```

     and select **Next**

-11. Review your deployment information and manifest.
+13. Review your deployment information and manifest.
 It should look like the above [deployment manifest](#Deployment-manifest).
 Select **Submit**.

-12. Once you've deployed modules to your device, you can view all of them in the **Device details** page of the portal.
+14. Once you've deployed modules to your device, you can view all of them in the **Device details** page of the portal.
 This page displays the name of each deployed module, as well as useful information like the deployment status and exit code.

 ## Deployment manifest